 Shashlyk is a popular Russian food that is often enjoyed in an outdoor environment similar to a barbecue.
 This dish is a form of shish kebab but with chunkier portions of lamb, beef, chicken, or salmon.
 Shashlyk is served with unleavened bread, Russian pickles, and even a spicy tomato sauce for a complete meal.

-In addition to meat, potatoes, soup, salad, desserts also have a special place in Russian food culture.
+In addition to meat, potatoes, soup, salad, and desserts also have a special place in Russian food culture.
 And Medovik is one such dessert/pastry that you will find all over Russia which you will surely love.
 This soft creamy cake is made up of multiple layers of ginger and cinnamon-spiced honeyed pastry with sweetened sour cream and condensed milk sandwiched in between.

 Mimoza is a traditional Russian salad prepared by layering different ingredients separated by a light layer of mayonnaise.
 The ingredients include fish which may be tuna, mackerel, salmon, or trout properly mashed, then boiled egg white and yolks, onions, crumbled cheese, and sometimes also boiled potatoes and carrots finely grated.
-The boiled egg yolks are usually the final layer and final garnishing is done with chopped dill.
+The boiled egg yolks are usually the final layer and the final garnishing is done with chopped dill.
 The salad not only looks delicious but tastes too.

-Rasstegai is another popular traditional dish of Russia.
+Rasstegai is another popular traditional dish in Russia.
 It is a pastry with a hole in the centre stuffed with a variety of fillings.
 Rasstegai is traditionally served as an accompaniment to soups or broths and the hole in the pastry is used to add broth to the filling.
 The pastry is prepared with flour, yeast, milk, eggs, butter, sugar, and salt.
-For fillings, traditionally minced fish is used but for variation liver with eggs or rice with mushrooms are also used and equally enjoyed.
+For fillings, traditionally minced fish is used but for variation liver with eggs or rice with mushrooms is also used and equally enjoyed.

-Kurnik is a traditional Russian dish that is generally served in festivals/wedding feasts.
+Kurnik is a traditional Russian dish that is generally served at festivals/wedding feasts.
 It is a Russian pie that consists of pastry made from various types of dough and shaped into a large dome that is filled with layers of chicken meat, eggs, rice, kasha, mushrooms, and other essential ingredients.
 Kurnik is usually served with a sauce or as a side dish with soup.

 Comfort Food Made With Simple Ingredients

 Rich in carbs and made with the simplest ingredients.
-Russian dishes give you warmth during cold winter months and keeps you feeling refreshed throughout the summer.
+Russian dishes give you warmth during cold winter months and keep you feeling refreshed throughout the summer.
 You will be surprised by the variety of flavors Russian cuisine has to offer and this beautiful country has a lot to offer other than Vodka.